 - The type of funding you are seeking

-- A description of any future financial plans for your business
+- Any future financial plans for your business

 In addition to your current financial needs, you should also use this section to describe future financial plans, including how you will repay debts.
-You should address repayment of both existing debt, as well as the repayment of the funding for which you are applying.
+You should address both the repayment of existing debt and the repayment of the funding for which you are applying.

 8. Financial Projections

-- Income statements for the last three to five years
+- Income statements for the last 3 to 5 years

-- Balance sheets for the last three to five years
+- Balance sheets for the last 3 to 5 years

-- Cash flow statements for the last three to five years
+- Cash flow statements for the last 3 to 5 years

 - Any collateral available

-The appendix of your SBA business plan is the section in which you can include any additional documentation that may be pertinent to your business or that addresses a specific lender requirements.
+The appendix of your SBA business plan is where you can include any additional documentation that may be pertinent to your business or that addresses specific lender requirements.
 This section may include documents like your credit history, resumes of owners, photos of products, or letters of reference.
-The appendix is also the proper place to include any legal documents, licenses or permits pertaining to your business.
+The appendix is also the proper place to include any legal documents, contracts, licenses, or permits pertaining to your business.